Azure/CloudShell/docs/add-package-into-cloudshell.md

 ## An installation work around

 For all packages that does not require root permissions, you are free to install it yourself.
+This includes, but not limited to, Python, Powershell, Nodejs packages.

-This includes python, powershell, nodejs packages.
-Here's an example as to how you can install a package like ORAS yourself.
+Here's an example as to how you can install a package like ORAS yourself:

 ```
 cd ~